karelgo/dbt_karelgo/docs/use_case.md

 ## Compliance & Privacy

-### Dutch Data Protection
+### Data Protection
-- BSN handling follows Dutch privacy regulations (AVG/GDPR)
+- BSN handling follows privacy regulations (AVG/GDPR)
 - Anonymization strategies for public reporting
 - Secure data processing pipelines
 - Audit trails for data lineage

 ### Reporting Standards
 - Alignment with  annual reporting requirements
-- Integration with Dutch government data standards
+- Integration with government data standards
-- Support for CBS (Statistics Netherlands) data sharing protocols

 ## Conclusion

 The  use case demonstrates how modern data analytics can support evidence-based policy making in social security systems.
 By leveraging the medallion architecture, this solution provides scalable, maintainable, and insightful analysis of unemployment insurance effectiveness, supporting 's mission to help Dutch citizens transition back to meaningful employment.

-The implementation showcases Dutch-specific data handling while maintaining compatibility with multiple database platforms, making it a robust foundation for national employment policy analysis and program optimization.
+The implementation showcases data handling while maintaining compatibility with multiple database platforms, making it a robust foundation for national employment policy analysis and program optimization.